bss114/protocols/libraryprep_metagenomic/IlluminaPrep_Individual.md

 ### 1.2 Protocol

 - [ ] For each sample to be prepared, combine 2.2µL of TB1 and 2.2 µL of BLT in a microcentrifuge tube.
-- [ ] Transfer 4 µL of the TB1/BLT mixture to strip tube
+- [ ] Transfer 4 µL of the TB1/BLT mixture to strip tube.
 - [ ] Working quickly, add 6 µL of gDNA to each tube in the strip.
-Pipette 10x to mix.
+Pipette 10x to mix gently.
 - [ ] Briefly centrifuge strip tube
 - [ ] Transfer to preheated thermocycler running program **TAG** (*see thermocycler program appendix*)
 - [ ] After TAG cycle, briefly centrifuge
 - [ ] Working quickly, transfer 2 µL from the TSB plate to the tagmentation tubes.
-Pipette 10x to mix.
+Pipette 10x to mix gently.
 - [ ] Briefly centrifuge
 - [ ] Transfer to preheated thermocycler running program **PTC**
 - [ ] Immediately proceed to Step 2.
 It may be beneficial to do step 2 preparations while PTC runs.